 The amount of time, method, square footage and the effort expected to go into the mold remediation is what will determine the cost.

-The mold in the crawl space can make its way into the living space quickly through the sub-floor.
+The mold in the crawl space can make its way into the living space quickly through the sub-floor, so it is best to deal with this issue before it becomes even more serious (and expensive).

-This can, in turn, navigate its way throughout your home and lead to health issues for everyone.
+This can, in turn, navigate its way throughout your home and lead to health risks for everyone.

 It is very important that crawl space mold is attacked right at the roots or it will continue to grow back.